 The Laurels Fund was established in 1978 for the purpose of providing scholarships to female students who are pursuing advanced degrees in accounting.
 Scholarships may be awarded to deserving Ph.D. students who have completed comprehensive exams prior to the previous fall semester.
 The selection of award recipients is based on scholarship, involving academic achievements in course work and [...]
 More

 The Mike Molino RV Learning Center's Scholarship Program encourages deserving college undergraduates majoring in business, finance, economics, accounting or other RV industry-related subjects to apply for the award.
-The program offers financial assistance to help foster the next generation of RV industry leaders.
 Therefore a factor for awarding the scholarship is an applicant’s background of RV industry employment or a desire to work in the RV business after completing post-secondary [...]
 More

 Considered the “father” of the TKE Educational Foundation, Harry J. Donnelly was initiated a Teke at Alpha-Kappa Chapter at the University of Pennsylvania.
 He served as Province Hegemon (now Grand Province Advisor), as an advisor to both Alpha-Pi and Nu-Pi Chapters, and as a member of various Fraternity committees.
 He was honored as a recipient of the Grand Prytanis Award in 1959, the Order of [...]
 More

 All of the TKE Educational Foundation leadership and scholarship awards are for the benefit of active collegiate members of Tau Kappa Epsilon Fraternity as defined by The Black Book Article VI Section 2 unless otherwise specified.
 All initiated undergraduate and graduate studies members of TKE who are currently enrolled students in good standing with a cumulative GPA of 3.0 or higher are [...]
 More